• Skip to primary navigation

 You can certainly substitute as you prefer.
 If the apples seem too weird to you, don’t use them.
 Same with the egg.
 If you have a favorite recipe for tuna salad, by all means use that instead of mine!

-This will vary significantly according to the size of your tomatoes, and how much tuna salad you use for each.
+This will vary significantly according to the size of your tomatoes, and how much tuna salad you stuff in each.
 I used 3 small to medium tomatoes and was able to fill the hollowed out one with 1 ½ scoops from an ice cream scoop, and used about 2 scoops for each star-shaped tomato. (see video) I still had tuna salad left over.

 If you want to make multiple stuffed tomatoes to feed a group of 4 or more, I advise making a double batch of tuna salad to ensure you have enough.
 Especially if you don’t include the apples in the salad – they add a lot of bulk!